deeedob/thesis/content/40_remote_plugins.md

 > to destroy the GUI after hiding it, while some other hosts may choose to
 > conceal the UI, keeping it active in the background.

-This variation in approach requires a versatile and robust GUI creation mechanism.
+This variation approach requires a versatile and robust GUI creation mechanism.
 The public interface for these GUI-related functions is outlined as follows in: